Ari Glas’ 1943 wordless novel, Though the Night, was reprinted in Hebrew in 1945 as Leilot (לילות in Hebrew); “Nights” in English.

 How was this printed?
 It was printed from the linocuts.

-- The title page (showing the artist looking down at his press), in addition to giving the title states “Linoleum-reliefs” (in Hebrew).
+- The title page (showing the artist looking down at his press) states “Linoleum-reliefs” (in Hebrew).

 - More compelling is the following image that shows the blind embossing from the title page on the reverse side.